 How to Clean Your Solar PanelsFire Mountain Solar

 - Turn your system off before you start cleaning to protect it.
-If you don’t know how to turn it off, refer to your owner’s manual or call Fire Mountain Solar.
+If you don’t know how to turn it off, refer to your owner’s manual or call your solar contractor.

 - Use water and a soft, non-abrasive brush or a squeegee with a telescoping handle.
 A flow-through handle will also make cleaning a lot easier.